文件系统

 tempname(parent=tempdir(); cleanup=true) -> String

 Generate a temporary file path.
 This function only returns a path; no file is created.
-The path is likely to be unique, but this cannot be guaranteed due to the very remote posibility of two simultaneous calls to tempname generating the same file name.
+The path is likely to be unique, but this cannot be guaranteed due to the very remote possibility of two simultaneous calls to tempname generating the same file name.
 The name is guaranteed to differ from all files already existing at the time of the call to tempname.

 When called with no arguments, the temporary name will be an absolute path to a temporary name in the system temporary directory as given by tempdir().
 If a parent directory argument is given, the temporary path will be in that directory instead.